gkropf/cello-performance-lighting/README.md

 # Cello Performance Lighting
 Since beginning cello lessons I've been amazed by both the beauty of the instrument and the patience required for daily monotonous practice sessions.
 This project serves to spice things up when it comes to playing basic scales by having an LED display that responds to the notes and tempo of what I play.
 Each note on the cello corresponds to a distinct color palette, and each string determines a different animation pattern.
+This repository contains two methods for visualizing audio: one for the GUI which can be used on any desktop, and for the controlling LEDs that requires a Raspberry Pi with GIPO pins.

 ## Using Application